knnku/LightBnB/README.md

 # LightBnB

-Repo for SQL and postgres implementations
+A repo for SQL and postgres implementations for an AirBNB style sample project.